— Tagline, Pokémon Mystery Dungeon: Red/Blue Rescue Team

 The ones found outside dungeons are usually the ones with item storage access; the ones used as dungeon checkpoints don't.

-In Gates To Infinity, Kangaskhan Storages and their mini versions Kangaskhan Rocks were all replaced by "Deposit Boxes", which not only store items, but can also store Poke (the in-game money) AND if one should be in a checkpoint, will allow saving in that checkpoint.
+In Gates To Infinity, Kangaskhan Storages and their mini versions Kangaskhan Rocks were all replaced by "Deposit Boxes", which also allow money to be deposited.

 Scratch Damage: Most commonly seen when revisiting low-level dungeons on optional missions.